Nausea and vomiting can be highly upsetting and make a person very uncomfortable.

-And what is particularly tragic about emetophobia is that children who have it will fear going to school and avoid going to a friend’s house, adults will miss work and avoid going out to eat with friends and family, all for the better. a condition that rarely occurs.
+Moreover, what is particularly tragic about emetophobia is that children who have it will fear going to school and avoid going to a friend’s house.
+Adults will miss work and avoid going out to eat with friends and family, all for the better.
+A condition that rarely occurs.

-The thing about emetophobia is that it is often a complicated phobia to diagnose and treat due to other phobias and anxiety disorders that can develop over time along with it.
+The thing about emetophobia is that it is often a complicated phobia to diagnose and treat due to other phobias and anxiety disorders that can develop along with it.

-Therefore, it is important, if you seek help, that you be as open and honest with your counselor as possible about all of your symptoms to receive the most accurate diagnosis possible, which can lead to more effective treatment.
+Therefore, if you seek help, you must be as open and honest with your counselor as possible about your symptoms to receive the most accurate diagnosis possible, which can lead to more effective treatment.

-Emetophobia can be one of the most difficult fears to overcome, but over time it can be overcome.
+Emetophobia can be one of the most challenging fears to overcome, but it can be overcome over time.

 Treatment of emetophobia